SteadyCadence/api-docs/content/06-records.md

 ---|---|---
 `id` | `String` |  A unique ID for the spatial unit `type` | `String` | The type of spatial unit that it is, defined by the fields in your questionnaire.
 (See the land `types` table below )
-`attributes` | `Object` | An array of different attributes for the property.
+`attributes` | `Object` | Project-specific attributes that are defined through the projects questionnaire.
 `project` | `Object` | An object containing basic information about the project, and within that, the organization.
-This field will not be present when working with a list of spatial units, as with `GET /api/v1/organizations/{organization_slug}/projects/{project_slug}/spatial/`.
-See the `project` table below for more information.
+This field will not be present in lists of spatial units.

 The `project` object contains the following properties: